michael-at-boost/acf-heading-field/README.md

 ### Markup

-Returns a single HTML element with optional css class.
+Returns a single HTML element with optional CSS class.
 ```html
 <h1>your text</h1>
 ```